Demographic history of Scotland: Middle Ages

 There are almost no written sources from which to reconstruct the demography of early medieval Scotland.
 Estimates have been made of a population of 10,000 in Dál Riata and 80–100,000 for Pictland, which was probably the largest region.
 It is likely that the fifth and sixth centuries saw higher mortality rates due to the appearance of bubonic plague, which may have reduced the population.
-The examination of burial sites for this period, such as that at Hallowhill, St Andrews, indicates a life expectancy of only 26 to 29.
+The examination of burial sites for this period, such as that at Hallowhill, St Andrews, indicates a life expectancy at birth of only 26 to 29.
 The known conditions have been taken to suggest it was a high fertility, high mortality society, similar to developing countries in the modern world, with a relatively young demographic profile, and perhaps early childbearing, and large numbers of children born to each woman (although with high child mortality).
 This would have meant a relatively low ratio of available workers to the number of mouths to feed, which in turn would have made it difficult to produce a surplus that would allow demographic growth and the development of more complex societies.

 From the formation of the Kingdom of Alba in the tenth century, to before the Black Death reached the country in 1349, estimates based on the amount of farmable land suggest that the population may have grown from half a million to a million.
 Growth was probably punctuated by occasional crises, like the famines recorded in chronicles for 1154 and 1256.
 More significant was a series of poor harvests that affected Scotland and most of Europe in the early fourteenth century and widespread famines in 1315–16 and in the later 1330s.

 Although there is no reliable documentation of the demographic impact of the Black Death in Scotland, there are some indications of the immediate effects of the plague.
 Walter Bower recorded that 24, about a third, of the canons of St. Andrews died during the outbreak.
 There are also anecdotal references to abandoned land in the following decades.
 If the pattern followed that in England, then the population may have fallen to as low as half a million by the end of the fifteenth century.
 Compared with the distribution of population after the later Clearances and the Industrial Revolution, these numbers would have been relatively evenly spread over the kingdom, with roughly half living north of the River Tay.